UNT makes promotion of Chris Petrilli to special teams, outside linebackers coach official

 Petrilli has been at UNT since 2017, when he worked as a volunteer before becoming a defensive quality control coach.

-The Denton Record-Chronicle previously reported that Petrilli would be promoted to fill coach Seth Littrell's last opening for an on-field assistant.
+The Denton Record-Chronicle previously reported that Petrilli would be promoted to fill Littrell’s last opening for an on-field assistant.

 Petrilli will work under new defensive coordinator Phil Bennett while coaching UNT’s outside linebackers.